Spectacular view from Montrose vineyard towards Gironde river

 MONTROSE 1928 94p

 Tasted in November 2002.
-Very dark and dense color.
+Very dark and dense colour.
 Chocolate, splendidly built together, luscious with stunning balance and long aftertaste.
 A really great bottle.